 As far as basics go, the Breton striped shirt is as necessary as a trench coat, or a pair of espadrilles, and like those French wardrobe staples, the allure of the Breton stripe shirt lies in its versatility.
 Keep reading below to learn more about this iconic French fashion staple, and shop the best Breton striped shirts (marinières in French) that’ll go with any outfit.

-A Brief History Of The Iconic Breton Striped Shirt
+A Brief History of The Iconic Breton Striped Shirt

 1858: French Navy’s Uniform

 In 1858, the French Navy introduced a heavyweight indigo-striped shirt for its uniform, otherwise known as the Breton, the marinière, or tricot rayé in French.
-The blue-and-white tee, with 21 total stripes (a tribute to each one of Napoleon’s victories) was an easy way to detect the whereabouts of unlucky French sailors who’d fallen overboard on the high seas.
+The blue-and-white tee, with 21 total stripes (a tribute to each one of Napoleon’s victories), was an easy way to detect the whereabouts of unlucky French sailors who’d fallen overboard on the high seas.
 The shirt was also designed with three-quarter length sleeves and a boat neckline — a low cut hem around the neck — so that it could be easily removed and waved around, thus making the lost sailor easy to spot.

 1917: Coco Chanel’s Nautical Collection